Table of Contents

 Step 1: Conduct a Self-assessment

 Have the employee complete a self-assessment to evaluate their current position and performance.
-This serves as a basis for an open conversation between the employee and manager and highlights areas for learning and improvement.
+This serves as a basis for an open conversation between the employee and the Human Resource Manager and highlights areas for learning and improvement.

 Step 2: Discuss Career Goals and Desires